Partners

 Metz & Paris, France

 Europe's largest public research organisation and the sole institution active across all scientific disciplines in France.
-CNRS coordinates UNVEIL through two of its research units: the International Research Lab Georgia Tech-CNRS (IRL 2958, Metz), which leads terahertz imaging research (DC1, DC4), and the Centre de Recherche et de Restauration des Musées de France (C2RMF, Paris/Gif-sur-Yvette), a leading laboratory for the scientific analysis of museum collections that hosts DC8 on multimodal fusion for pigment mapping.
-CNRS also contributes through CNRS-LRMH (Monuments Research Laboratory) as a secondment host for several DCs.
+CNRS coordinates UNVEIL through two laboratories directly involved in the research: the International Research Lab Georgia Tech-CNRS (IRL 2958) in Metz, which leads terahertz imaging research for painting stratigraphy and ceramic tomography (DC1, DC4), and the Centre de Recherche et de Restauration des Musées de France (C2RMF) in Paris, a reference laboratory for the scientific analysis of museum collections hosting DC8 on multimodal data fusion for pigment and materials identification.

-DC1 — THz super-resolution DC4 — THz ceramics tomography DC8 — XRF + spectral fusion
+DC1 — THz super-resolution for layered artworks DC4 — THz imaging of ceramic artefacts DC8 — Data fusion for materials & pigments

 EU Contribution: € 944 007